f-hafner/mag_sample/README.md

 # mag_sample
 This is some sample code of my research projects.
 The present repository is an extract from a project that uses data from Microsoft Academic Graph (MAG) and ProQuest.

-In another I use confidential data and everything is stored on a separate server that is not connected to the general internet.
+In another project I use confidential data and everything is stored on a separate server that is not connected to the general internet.
 There I use more R code for data analysis than in the present repository.

 ## Directory structure